Strawberry Creek (San Bernardino County, California): History and controversy

 Nestle's Strawberry Creek wells lie northeast of an arrowhead-shaped rock formation for which its commercial bottled water is named.
 Nestle's permit to withdraw water and transfer it across the national forest expired in 1988 although it continues to draw an average of over 62.5 million gallons each year from the groundwater.
 The U. S. Forest Service is required to and has agreed to conduct an environmental impact review before re-issuing Nestle's water use permit.
 The National Forest may authorize a permit if it can be shown that the water extraction and transport will not result in a significant adverse effect on the National Forest and the water is in excess to that needed to protect and manage the National Forest.

 A major controversy has risen in the last 3–4 years regarding water removal and the effects on the stream and its resources.
 The most severe drought in the area in hundreds of years brought this issue to a head.
 The wells and the stream are found on the San Bernardino National Forest which is public land owned by all citizens.
 Nestle, a foreign corporation, claims that they own the water based on claims dating back to 1865, and that the Forest Service has no authority to regulate the take of water.
 Citizens and environmental groups argue that the State of California owns and regulates the water of the State and that for groundwater, the overlying landowner (Forest Service) has the right to determine the use of groundwater under the National Forest.
 Citizens also point to the Public Trust Doctrine that the State considers in making their decision on water rights disputes.
 Another issue is calling the water spring water, naturally coming to the surface as Nestle claims, when citizens believe it is actually groundwater from wells that extend 120–495 feet into the mountain.
 In April 2021 the California Department of Water Resources drafted a cease-and-desist order claiming that Nestlé was taking 25 times more than its share.
-Last year the company drew out about 58 million gallons, far surpassing the 2.3 million gallons per year it could validly claim.
+In 2020, the company drew out about 58 million gallons, far surpassing the 2.3 million gallons per year it could validly claim.